scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 * Alice trusts Bob and as a result already has Bob's public key.
 * Bob trusts Chelsea and has even _signed_ Chelsea's public key.
-* Alice doesn't know Chelsea but wants to talk to him.
+* Alice doesn't know Chelsea but wants to talk to her.
-    * Alice asks Chelsea for his public key.
+    * Alice asks Chelsea for her public key.
-    * Chelsea presents his public key along with the signature from Bob.
+    * Chelsea presents her public key along with the signature from Bob.
     * Alice verifies that Chelsea's key has indeed been signed with Bob's key, someone she trusts, and as a result accepts that she is really talking to Chelsea.